 If you have elected medical coverage for your spouse and children and you die as an active employee, your dependents' medical coverage will continue for 90 days at no contribution cost.
-Your covered dependents are also eligible to continue medical coverage and certain other benefit options for up to 36 months under COBRA Continuation Coverage at the full COBRA rate (see "Continuation of Coverage - COBRA Continuation" in the Additional Health Benefit Rules section.
+Your covered dependents are also eligible to continue medical coverage and certain other benefit Options for up to 36 months under COBRA Continuation Coverage at the full COBRA rate (see "Continuation of Coverage - COBRA Continuation" in the Additional Health Benefit Rules section.
 The 90 days of coverage are part of the 36 months of COBRA coverage.

-If you are over age 55 but not yet 65 and working as an active employee, your surviving spouse is eligible for Retiree Medical Benefits if you die and were otherwise eligible for this coverage.
-This applies regardless of your spouse's age at the time of your death.
+If you are over age 55 but not yet 65 at the time of death and were working as an active employee, your surviving spouse is eligible for Retiree Medical Benefits .
+This applies to your spouse, common law spouse, or Company-recognized Domestic Partner under age 65 at the time of your death.
 Your covered dependents can elect to continue dental and vision insurance benefits under COBRA at the full COBRA rate if they had dental and/or vision benefits at the time of your death.
 To continue dental and/or vision coverage, your dependents must pay contributions effective from the date of your death.